DETAILED ACTION

 In the event the determination of the status of the application as subject to AIA 35 U.S.C.
 102 and 103 (or as subject to pre-AIA 35 U.S.C.
 102 and 103) is incorrect, any correction of the statutory basis (i.e., changing from AIA to pre-AIA ) for the rejection will not be considered a new ground of rejection if the prior art relied upon, and the rationale supporting the rejection, would be the same under either status.

-Claim(s) 1-3, 5, and 7-9 are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by US 2017/0352727 A1 to Cheng et al. (hereinafter “Cheng”).
+Claims 1-3, 5, and 7-9 are rejected under 35 U.S.C.
+103 as being unpatentable over US 2017/0352727 A1 to Cheng et al. (hereinafter “Cheng”).

-a plurality of fins 302 (¶ 0054; Fig. 11A) grouped in a fin array, wherein:
+a plurality of fins 302 (¶ 0054; Fig. 11A) grouped in a fin array, the plurality of fins including a pair of edge fins 302 (Fig. 11C), wherein:

 a first symmetrical cross-sectional profile of an upper portion (Figs. 11B, 11C - “top portion of fins”) of each of the plurality of fins 302 located above a top surface of a shallow trench isolation layer 802 (¶ 0055) is substantially similar (Figs. 11B-11C);

-a second symmetrical cross-sectional profile of a bottom portion (portion of 302 below the top surface of 802) of one or more inner fins 302 (Fig. 11B) in the fin array located below the top surface of the shallow trench isolation layer 802 is different than a third profile of the bottom portion (Fig. 11C - portion of 302 below top surface of 802) of edge fins 302 (Fig. 11C) in the fin array located below the top surface of the shallow trench isolation layer 802; and
+a second symmetrical cross-sectional profile of a bottom portion (portion of 302 below the top surface of 802) of one or more inner fins 302 (Fig. 11B) in the fin array located below the top surface of the shallow trench isolation layer 802 is different than a third profile of the bottom portion (Fig. 11C - portion of 302 below top surface of 802) of the edge fins 302 (Fig. 11C) in the fin array located below the top surface of the shallow trench isolation layer 802; and

 a smallest lateral width of the bottom portion of the edge fins 302 (Fig. 11C) in the fin array located below the top surface of the shallow trench isolation layer 802 is greater than a largest lateral width of the bottom portion of the one or more inner fins 302 (Fig. 11B) in the fin array located below the top surface of the shallow trench isolation layer 802.